“The Rose Garden” – film and historic context

 “The Rose Garden” is one of the films produced by Artur Brauner which he calls “films against oblivion.”
 In the course of his career as a film producer, during which he mainly produced entertainment films, he made more than 20 of these films that were meant to remember National Socialist crimes.
 This commitment to remembrance and commemoration is present in Brauner’s entire work.
 One characteristic of these films is their attempt to combine remembrance and entertainment.
 The fact that Brauner chose to produce them although they were not likely to be profitable shows that they were and continue to be important to him personally.
 21 of these films, including “The Rose Garden,” were added to the Yad Vashem online film database in 2009.
 Yet Brauner’s efforts had not always been acknowledged in the way “The Rose Garden” was when it received its rating from the German Motion Picture Rating Agency Deutsche Filmbewertungsstelle.
 On the contrary: Artur Brauner’s films about National Socialism and the Holocaust regularly flopped both commercially and critically.
 When he wanted to adapt Oskar Schindler’s biography in the 1990s, for example, he was unable to convince the German Federal Film Board that it was a worthwhile subject.

-that Krenn was involved in the murder of 20
+finds out that Krenn was involved in the murder

 “This story is fully fictitious, but resemblance to persons dead or alive is no coincidence.